percona/proxysql-admin-tool-doc/docs/psa-scheduler.md

 * The ProxySQL and Percona XtraDB Cluster should be up and running.

-For information on how to install the Percona Scheduler Admin tool, see [Build the Percona Scheduler admin tool](psa-build.md).
+For information on the Percona Scheduler Admin tool installation, see [Installing ProxySQL 2.x.x and the admin utilities](/install-v2.md) or [Build the Percona Scheduler admin tool](psa-build.md).